Renewal Site Visit Overview

-In this brief four-part video series, GVSU's Don Cooper offers some background on GVSU and its work as a charter school authorizer.
-He also provides a brief overview of the charter renewal process, highlights some of the key components of the renewal process, and outlines how school boards and leaders can begin to appropriately prepare for their site visit.
+This brief four-part video series offers some background on GVSU and its work as a charter school authorizer.
+It also provides an overview of the charter renewal process, highlights some of the key components of the renewal process, and outlines how school boards and leaders can begin to appropriately prepare for their site visit.
 School board and leaders are encouraged to review these videos prior to planning their renewal site visit.

 Total video run time is approximately 21 minutes.